-Jo Jo Freeman begins his seventh year at Cumberland University, serving as the athletic department’s Sports Information Director.
+Jo Jo Freeman begins his eighth year at Cumberland University, serving as the athletic department’s Sports Information Director.
 He was also the Interim Director of Communications for the University from November 2009-April 2010.

 During his tenure, the department has added an athletics-only website, GoCumberlandAthletics.com, and added the use of live video for home events to go along with live stats and live audio for specified sports.
 All home men's and women's basketball, men's and women's soccer, wrestling, volleyball, baseball and softball games currently have live video and live stats and all games broadcast on the radio in football, basketball and baseball have live audio for fans through the internet.

-The athletic website also has updated bios and statistics for the almost 600 current student-athletes at CU.
+The athletic website also has updated bios and statistics for the more than 500 current student-athletes at CU.
 The Sports Information Department staff, which consists of a graduate assistant and two work-study students, continues to add historical information as found through research and sorting through old documents, including rosters, schedules and results and awards.

-He has been voted Sports Information Director of the Year each of the last three seasons, winning in 2011-12 in the TranSouth Conference and in 2012-13 and 2013-14 in the Mid-South Conference.
+He was been voted Sports Information Director of the Year for three straight seasons, winning in 2011-12 in the TranSouth Conference and in 2012-13 and 2013-14 in the Mid-South Conference.

 Before coming to Cumberland, Freeman spent seven-plus years in the Middle Tennessee State University Media Relations office, working primarily with women’s basketball, baseball, men’s tennis and men’s and women’s track/cross country.
 He also was the primary contact for women's soccer, women’s tennis, softball and men’s basketball at one point or another during the seven years.